Shared Web

 Substitute your own username in the URL, and enter your web hosting username and password when prompted.

-You can connect using SFTP (SSH File Transfer Protocol) or SCP (Secure Copy) on port 21001; your web hosting account does not support the unencrypted FTP protocol.
+To upload files, connect to your account using SFTP (SSH File Transfer Protocol) or SCP (Secure Copy) on port 21001; your web hosting account does not support the unencrypted FTP protocol.
 If you are moving your Web site from a previous host, you’ll need to first connect to their server and download all your site’s files, then upload them to EE.
 Connection settings are available on your account information page.

 Logging in via SSH

-You can connect directly to the UNIX shell to do many things with your account such as move, rename, edit, or delete files, change permissions or your password, view Webserver logs, even read email using alpine.
-Connection settings are available on your account information page.
+Using an SSH client, you can connect directly to the UNIX shell to do many things with your account such as move, rename, edit, or delete files, change permissions or your password, view Webserver logs, create cron jobs, etc. Connection settings are available on your account information page.

 SSH (secure shell) clients are built into Mac OS and other UNIX-like operating systems.
 In OSX you can find Applications–>Utilities–>Terminal, then simply type